MicrosoftDocs/dynamics-365-customer-engagement/ce/channel-integration-framework/faq-channel-integration-framework.md

 ### Is it possible to view the existing channel providers from Dynamics 365 Channel Integration Framework 2.0 model-driven app?

-No. You can use the Customer Service admin center app or navigate to the app profile manager on the Power Apps portal to view your existing channel providers.
-More information: [Configure channel provider](v2/administer/configure-channel-provider-app-profile-manager.md)
+No. You can use the Customer Service admin center app to view your existing channel providers.

 ## Dynamics 365 Channel Integration Framework 1.0